 Abnormal results of a renal scan can indicate:

 - the presence of cysts or tumors

-- blockage that restricts the flow of urine from the kidneys to the bladder
+- a blockage that restricts the flow of urine from

-- kidney inflammation caused by infection
+- kidney inflammation due to infection

 - renovascular hypertension

 Your doctor may require further testing to clarify a diagnosis.
 Your

 kidney size and shape influence the results of your scan.
 An abnormal kidney

 structure could result in an incorrect reading.
 Further confirmation may be necessary.

 Also, because renal scans can’t identify the difference between a